 There are no trains between Jodhpur and Jaisalmer, but there are frequent buses taking between 5 – 6 hours.
 If you leave early from Jodhpur it is possible to make a quick stop in Ranakpur to visit the Jain temples there.

-Day 18 – 19: Holy Pushkar (recommended 2 days)
+Day 18 – 19: Pushkar

-This small Hindu pilgrimage town curled around a lake is the spiritual heart of Rajasthan.
+Pushkar is a small Hindu pilgrimage town curled around a lake.
+It is the spiritual heart of Rajasthan.
 The lake is said to have appeared when Brahma dropped a lotus flower and Hindu’s should visit Pushkar at least once in a lifetime.

 Unfortunately the people of Pushkar made spirituality their business.
 As a tourist, be prepared to encounter several touts trying to scam you or do prayers for you and your whole extended family for exorbitant prices.
 Simply ignore them and see the beauty of this small town.
 Watch the sun go down and observe the evening prayers at Varah ghat for an authentic spiritual ceremony that is free to watch.